 If your weight is 2 pounds heavier on Tuesday than Monday, it probably means… nothing.
 It’s not worth ruining your day or going off your nutrition plan out of frustration for a vanity measurement.

 Use daily weigh-ins cautiously.

-Whether you determine to step on the scale once a day, never, or somewhere in-between, I’d like you to consider some other forms of measuring “progress” in you life.
-Oftentimes a driving desire to see a change on the scale is a desire to see a change for the positive in our lives.
-We WANT to accomplish more, to know that our efforts are paying off, to be happier.
-Yes, health IS important but what else is important to you?
-Figure out what your priorities are and measure that!
+Whether you determine to step on the scale once a day, never, or somewhere in-between, I’d like you to consider some other forms of measuring progress in your life.
+Oftentimes the itch to see a change on the scale is a desire to see a change for the positive in our lives.